RubbaBoy/EmojIDE/README.md

 ## Features

 EmojIDE is a Discord bot created for the [r/ProgrammerHumor](https://www.reddit.com/r/ProgrammerHumor/) [hackathon](https://www.programmerhumor.org/Hackathon), lasting a month.
-This means that the bot does currently lack some features revolving around multi-user usage, and I am trying to use the time limit as justification for my lazyness.
+This means that the bot does currently lack some features revolving around multi-user usage, and I am trying to use the time limit as justification for my laziness.
 The current features actually implemented in the bot, however, are:

 - 2050+ emojis across 42 Discord servers
   - Including 2 fonts (With expandability) in 8 color variations each